AlecM33/Werewolf/README.md

 ## Tech Stack

 This is a Node.js application.
 It is written purely using JavaScript/HTML/CSS.
-The main dependencies are
+The index dependencies are
 <a href="https://expressjs.com/">Express.js</a> and <a href="https://socket.io/">Socket.io</a>.
 It is currently cloud hosted using the <a href='https://cloud.google.com/appengine'>Google App Engine</a>.

 ## Contributing and Developers' Guide

 ### Running Locally

+The entrypoint for the application is in `index.js` at the root.

 If you haven't already, install <a href="https://nodejs.org/en/">Node.js.</a> This should include the node package manager, <a href="https://www.npmjs.com/">npm</a>.